vuoro/rahti/README.md

 // or inside event handlers and such. const [timestamp, setGlobalTimestamp] = rahti.run(GlobalTimer);

-// You can also create custom state mechanisms with `update`.
+// You can also create custom state mechanisms with `update` and `updateParent`.
 // (Check out state.js and globalState.js for how they use it.) const CustomStateTest = function () {
   console.log("ran at", performance.now());